 while larger groups are expected to be more thorough in their experiments.

 This is a suggestion of how to approach the final project with an example.

 - Pick a topic that you're passionate about (e.g., food, language, energy,

 As a running example, say we're interested in how people read the news to get their information.

-have a system that does X or wouldn't it be nice to understand X?
-A good
+have a system that does X?" or "wouldn't it be nice to understand X?"

 (building a system that can automatically solve CS221 homeworks).

 Please come to office hours for feedback on finding the right balance.

 Let's focus on recommending news to people.